Home Treatment and Diet to Soothe Diverticulitis

 ImageSource: becomesaiyan.com

-1. Fiber: A high-fiber diet can help reduce the diverticulitis risk, and the diet rich in fiber may help reduce symptoms of diverticular disease (10).
+1. Fiber: A high-fiber diet can help reduce the risk of diverticulitis in healthy individuals and its symptoms in patients (10).

-2. Vitamin D: As per a study, among people with complicated diverticulitis and hospitalized with low vitamin D levels, diet rich in vitamin D might help.
-(12).
-As the higher vitamin D levels help reduce the risk of diverticular complications.
+2. Vitamin D: A study found that among people with complicated diverticulitis who were hospitalized with low vitamin D levels, a diet rich in vitamin D can help reduce the risk of diverticular complications (12).

-3. Low-FODMAP diet: Prefer foods rich in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs ) (34).
-Some of them include some fruits, dairy foods, fermented foods, garlic, and onions.
+3. Low-FODMAP Diet: Prefer foods rich in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs ) (34).
+Some include fruits, dairy foods, fermented foods, garlic, and onions.
 A low-FODMAP diet is believed to benefit people with diverticulitis.

-4. Probiotics: Probiotics are believed to help reduce diverticulitis symptoms, besides encouraging remission.
-However, consult with your doctor before adding it to your diet.
+4. Probiotics: Probiotics are believed to help reduce diverticulitis symptoms and encourage remission.
+However, consult with your doctor before adding them to your diet.

 High Fiber Diet-Soothe Diverticulitis